-In response, and at its meeting of February 20, 2020, the Regional District Board adopted OCP Amendment Bylaw No. 2876, in order to align the WDP Area designations with the requirements of RAPR, including requiring the receipt of a ministerial notification confirming an assessment report complies with the legislation.
+In response, and at its meeting of February 20, 2020, OCP Amendment Bylaw No. 2876 was adopted in order to align the WDP Area designations with the requirements of RAPR, including requiring the receipt of a ministerial notification confirming an assessment report complies with the legislation.